yixinmao/machine-learning/_episodes/00-intro.md

 teaching: 15
 exercises: 0
 questions:
-- "What is machine learning?"
+- "What is machine learning?
+What are typical applications of machine learning?"
 objectives:
-- "Get a basic understanding of machine learning and potential applications in water research."
+- "Get a basic understanding of machine learning and possible applications in water research."
 keypoints:
 - "machine learning, water research applications"
 ---